 - What did I do that helped me get through that situation?

-- What did I learn from the experience that made me a more resilient person today?
+- What did I learn from the experience and my reaction to it?

 - Is there a pattern in my reactions?

 You have the resources within you to become more resilient.
 But it does take some effort to learn (or remind yourself) what will work best for you, and it requires you making time for yourself.